Event System

 # Enable events if not already enabled

-was_enabled = page.page_events_enabled
+was_enabled = tab.page_events_enabled

 if not was_enabled:

-await page.enable_page_events()
+await tab.enable_page_events()

 # Register temporary callback

-await page.on(PageEvents.FRAME_NAVIGATED, on_navigation, temporary=True)
+await tab.on(PageEvent.FRAME_NAVIGATED, on_navigation, temporary=True)

 try: